The Detectives

 Detective A

-As Blanc says in Knives Out, Why don't we start at the beginning ... where the serial killer came in.
+Hold it.
+I like the energy, but why don't we start at the beginning... where the serial killer husband came in.

 Detective B